Client-side build tooling

 "transpile" various syntax patterns into a format the browser can understand,

-and resolve ECMA import
+and resolve ECMA import statements (details).

 Webpack provides the entry point to our build tooling through a webpack.config.js